spacerace/winbond-extadp/README.md

 an ISA controller with a winbond chip, except for the LPT part.

 The OS was DamnSmallLinux with gcc-dsl-extension for compiling the code.

+# Datasheet W83877F #
+All known information is in datasheet on pages: 53, 67, 68.

 # Schematics #